-That the City Council:
+That the Board of Public Utilities recommends that the City Council:

-- Review the Electric and Water Utility 5-year Rate Proposal (Utility Rate Proposal) for FY 2018-2022 developed to repair and replace aging and critical utility infrastructure, maintain public health and safety, maintain utility financial health, and improve customer service as per the City Council's direction on October 6, 2015 to develop a financial plan for the 10year Utility 2.0 Strategic Plan Option 3; - 2.
+- Review the Electric and Water Utility 5-year Rate Proposal (Utility Rate Proposal) for FY 2018-2022 developed to repair and replace aging and critical utility infrastructure, maintain public health and safety, maintain utility financial health, and improve customer service as per the City Council's direction on October 6, 2015 to develop a financial plan for the 10-year Utility 2.0 Strategic Plan Option 3; - 2.
 Review proposal for annual consumer price index escalators for FY 2023-2027; - 3.
-Direct staff to conduct a citywide community outreach initiative of the Utility Rate Proposal in October and November 2017; - Direct staff to hold a joint meeting with the Board and City Council in November 2017 to discuss community outreach feedback and next steps to developing a final recommendation; and - 5.
+Direct staff to conduct a citywide community outreach initiative of the Utility Rate Proposal in October and November 2017; and - 4.
 Direct staff to return with a public hearing to the Board and final rate recommendation to the City Council, in January and February 2018, respectively, with new rates effective April 2018.